queercomputer/Guanaco/README.md

 Update the ‘seed_tasks.jsonl’ document to include your original 175 seed tasks, and update the ‘utils.py’ script with your secret OpenAI API key: openai.api_key = '*************************************************'

 You can now run the Python script: ‘generate_instruction.py’.
-The synthetic dataset will be outputted as ‘regen.json’ within the same folder.

-When testing this lesson, generating a thousand additional tasks took around 1 hour and 20 minutes and cost us 50 cents.
-We recommend reflecting on the Guanaco synthetic dataset online or within a future lesson.
-However, the ‘regen.json’ file starts populating with tasks within minutes and can be viewed and reflected upon in class while it is being generated.

 We built on the data generation pipeline from [self-instruct](https://github.com/yizhongw/self-instruct) and made the following modifications: